 When it comes to stale website content problems, there are three easy solutions.
 Let’s talk about each one in a little bit of detail.

 Another, much, much better solution to stale content problems is to freshen it up.
-Just updating a page helps show search engines and users that you care about the piece of content in question.
+Updating a page helps show search engines and users that you care about the piece of content in question.
 It also displays your desire to provide accurate information to your website visitors.
 There are a few ways that you can freshen up your content, including:

-- Re-writing sections of the content to better reflect current information
+- Re-writing sections of the content to reflect current information better

 - Promoting your updated content on social media and through email campaigns